 - Chatham’s MFA in creative writing program named one of the “Nine Distinctive Programs” by Poets & Writers in 2007.

-Chatham University’s campuses are located throughout the city of Pittsburgh and Pennsylvania.
+Chatham University’s campuses are located throughout the city of Pittsburgh and the state of Pennsylvania.
 CU’s main Shadyside campus is located close to downtown Pittsburgh.
-Comprised of historic buildings and mansions, the campus could be a breath of fresh air in urban Pittsburgh.
+Comprised of historic buildings and mansions, the campus is a breath of fresh air in urban Pittsburgh.

 The Chatham Eastside campus is located a mile away from Shadyside.
-It’s located smack-dab in the middle of Pittsburgh’s historic section.
-Students could be a step away from both soaring skyscrapers as well as historical monuments and townhouses.
+It’s smack-dab in the middle of Pittsburgh’s historic section.
+Students are a step away from both soaring skyscrapers as well as historical monuments and townhouses.

 How Many Students Go to Chatham University?